Headshed/cube-integration/README.md

 In a typical use-case scenario, Cube is used to register all contact with a customer.
 Configuration of extra response information fields is done pr.
 Campaign in Cube, and the data is grouped by Campaign.

 [Response data API] (https://github.com/Headshed/cube-integration/blob/master/ResponseDataAPI.md)

+## Example
+This is an example of how you can use the API's to retrieve updated response- and customer data from Cube.

+1. Get the campaign- and assignment id's you want to retrieve data for.
+Use the [Clients-Assignments-Campaigns API] (https://github.com/Headshed/cube-integration/blob/master/Clients-Assignments-Campaigns.md)
+2. Iterate over the list of Campaigns you want to see, gather the Response information you are looking for using the [Response data API] (https://github.com/Headshed/cube-integration/blob/master/ResponseDataAPI.md)
+3. If you want more details on the Customer cards, retrieve the Customer data using the [Customer data API] (https://github.com/Headshed/cube-integration/blob/master/CustomerDataAPI.md).
+You will need the assignment_id.
+The records will match on ` customer_id ``
+4. Transform and store the updated data in your CRM system